SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 If hitting problems be sure to check all pods are up and scheduled and cluster has enough resources - `kubectl get pods --all-namespaces`

+Check that a broker is available in the default namespace with 'kubectl get broker -n default'

 You can check whether messages are going through the broker by checking the logs of the default-broker-filter pod.
 Each message should cause a log line there.
+If you don't see that pod at all then the broker is not up.

 To manually send messages create an interactive session with a busybox pod: